emeraldEAGLE888/Python_Project/README.md

+# Overview
+This analysis covers several aspects of the current data job market with a focus on data analyst roles.
+The project was created with a desire to delve into the data job market and understand it effectively in order to optimize success in the industry.
+This report covers top data job titles, essential skills, salary, and other aspects of the job market.

+This project was completed in conjuction with [Luke Barousse's Python for Data Analytics Course](https://lukeb.co/python), which provided all the data analyzed as well as a foundation for my analysis.
+The dataset used in this analysis was a series of data job postings in 2023 with detailed information on salaries, locations, and essential skills.

+For the purpose of the analysis, job postings were filtered to results from the US and Canada.
+More detailed filters can be found in each notebook.

+# Essential Questions
+Below are the overarching questions answered through this project's analysis:

+1. What are the most demanded skills for popular data roles?
+2. How did the top skills for Data Analysts trend over 2023?
+3. How well do different data roles pay?
+4. How well do different data analyst skills pay?
+5. What are the most optimal (high-paying and high-demand) skills for data analysts?

+# Tools Used
+Through this project, several tools and libraries were utilized in order to analyze more efficiently and generate visualizations:
+- **Python**: Allowed for basic analysis and was the backbone of the project
+- **Pandas Library**: For data analysis
+- **Matplotlib Library**: For data visualization
+- **Seaborn Library**: For advanced data visuals
+- **Jupyter Notebooks**: Used to run Python Scripts and create analyses
+- **Visual Studio Code**: Used to execute Python scripts
+- **Github**: Used for version control and to share the analysis publicly

 # Analysis
 ## What are the most demanded skills for popular data roles?
 An investigation was conducted into the most demanded skills for certain popular data roles: data analyst, data scientist, data engineer, and business analyst.
 First, the top 5 skills for each of these roles were determined.
 Then, they were visualized based on their frequency to highlight which skills should be targeted by candidates applying for these roles.